-Today's recipe is my own variation of one I found for a mock-Eggs Benedict dish.
-It eliminates many of the offending calories and fat...and it is amazingly simple compared to the traditional Hollandaise sauce preparation.
+Today's recipe is my own variation of a mock-Eggs Benedict dish.
+It eliminates many of the offending calories and fat and the sauce is simple and is not temperamental.

 Diane's Eggs Benedictive